Welcome to MusicDayz

 At the Pioneer Awards Ceremony in Hollywood Palladium, Hollywood, Los Angeles, California, USA, Lifetime Achievement Awards are presented to Fats Domino and Lloyd Price by Little Richard.
 At the same event The Moonglows receive their Lifetime Achievement Award from Curtis Mayfield.

-Rapper Eazy-E, who founded NWA and the Ruthless Records label, dies from complications caused by AIDS in Los Angeles, California, USA.
+Rapper Eazy-E, who founded NWA and the Ruthless Records label, announces that he has been diagnosed with AIDS.
+He will die ten days later from complications caused by the illness in Los Angeles, California, USA.

 Bob Dylan plays the last of three nights at Brixton Academy, London, England, UK, Europe.

-The Crickets and Bobby Vee play at The Swan Theatre, High Wycombe, England, UK.
+The Crickets and Bobby Vee play at The Cliffs Pavilion, Southend-On-Sea, England, UK.

 Bob Dylan plays the second of three nights at the Hollywood Palladium, Los Angeles, California, USA.